cixtech/bios/Readme.md

 # Summary

-This is a port of ARM64 Tiano Core UEFI firmware, ATF and OPTEE for the O6 Ecosystem Board based on the CIX P1 SoC.
+This is a port of ARM64 Tiano Core UEFI firmware, ATF and OPTEE with CIX P1 SOC base on O6 Ecosystem Board.

 CIX P1 BIOS open source code is base on as follows:
 - [edk2](https://github.com/tianocore/edk2): `fb493ac84ebc6860e1690770fb88183effadebfb`